 While the property market experiences rate increases, the cargo and stock throughput markets continue to experience stabilizing rates.
 Carriers have adjusted their appetites to better manage exposure due to rising reinsurance costs; however, new entrants have entered this market in the last year, and competition continues to build.

-For greater insight into the insurance impact of the first quarter of 2022, download your copy of the Commercial Lines Market Update.
+For more insights into the insurance trends and pricing changes of Q2 2023, download your copy of the Commercial Lines Insurance Market Update.

 Related Blog Posts

 Learn about the claims process in plain English and how to expedite the process of filing a property claim.